ibm-cloud-docs/EventStreams/quick_setup_guide.md

 If the request to create a Kafka topic succeeds, HTTP status code 202 (Accepted) is returned.
 If the operation fails then a HTTP status code of 422 (Unprocessable Entity) is returned, and a JSON object containing additional information about the failure is returned as the body of the response.
 Example

 The REST endpoint for creating a Kafka topic can be exercised using the following snippet of curl.
-You will need to supply your own API key or token and specify the correct endpoint for ADMIN API.
+You need to supply your own API key or token and specify the correct endpoint for ADMIN API.

     ```
     curl -i -X POST -H 'Accept: application/json' -H 'Content-Type: application/json' -H 'Authorization: Bearer ${TOKEN}' --data '{ "name": "newtopic", "partitions": 1}' ${ADMIN_URL}/admin/topics